Margaret Minnicks has been an online writer for many years. She writes about various things, including celebrities and entertainment.

 Some people get the name of the prominent family mixed up with the name of the church.
 The family's name is Greenleaf that bears the name of the series.
 The church's name is Calvary Fellowship World Ministries and it is operated as the family's business.

 Calvary is one of the most popular names for traditional churches in every city.
-Therefore, the Calvary in the drama could be any traditional church in any city like the fictional Memphis, Tennessee megachurch in the series that is getting rave reviews.
+Therefore, the Calvary in the drama could be any traditional church in any city like the fictional Memphis, Tennessee megachurch in the series.

 The television drama series, Greenleaf, was written by Craig Wright, the only white person associated with the series.
 The executive producers are Oprah Winfrey, Clement Virgo, and Lionsgate Television.
 Winfrey also has recurring roles in some episodes.
 Virgo is also the director.